dachcom-digital/pimcore-social-data-youtube-connector/README.md

 | `Fetch Type` | Choose the fetch type.
 Values: `Client ID` or `Playlist ID` |
 | `Value` | The client id or playlist id |
 | `Limit` | Define a limit to restrict the amount of social posts to import (Default: 50) |

+## Third-Party Requirements
+To use this connector, this bundle requires some additional packages:
+- [google/apiclient](https://github.com/googleapis/google-api-php-client): Required for Google API (Mostly already installed within a PIMCORE installation)

 ***